structurizr/structurizr.github.io/workspaces/scope.md

 ---
 layout: default
+title: Scope
-title: Workspaces
+parent: Workspaces
-nav_order: 3
+nav_order: 1
-description: Structurizr documentation
-permalink: /workspaces
+permalink: /workspaces/scope
 ---

-# Workspaces
+# Scope

-In Structurizr, a __workspace__ is the wrapper for your software architecture model, views, and supplementary documentation.

-## Workspace scope

 One of the most frequently asked questions is, "what should a workspace contain?".
 Imagine that you're the engineering manager for a department in your organisation, and you have three teams each building separate software systems - A, B, and C.

-### Software system scoped workspaces
+## Software system scoped workspaces

 As a starting point, and following the [C4 model definition of a software system](https://c4model.com/#Abstractions), it's recommended that a workspace contains the model, views, and documentation for a single software system.